astips/maya-toolkit-roller-coaster/README.md

 ### ATTENTION !
-- login Name: Your workstation's login name should be in english with no space !
+- Login Name: Your workstation's login name should be in english with no space !
 - Undo: Import Animation-Clip can't undo for now !